espressif/esp-idf/components/nghttp/nghttp.rst

 An HPACK encoder and decoder are available as a public API.

-- The nghttp support many different processor, But for the most part function you only need the function as follows:
+- The nghttp support many different processor, but for the most part you only need the following functions:

     *nghttp2_session_callbacks_new:*  Initializes *callbacks_ptr with NULL values